nightroman/FarNet/FSharpFar/src/About-FSharpFar.md

 - nothing on reading config
 - nothing on `Project`, the default target of .fsproj is library
-- on `//compile`, add `--target:library` after other options, it takes over
+- on `compile:`, add `--target:library` after other options, it takes over

 ***
 ### DLL hell System.Text.Json